-Returns a comparator that compares inexact real numbers as follows: if after rounding to the nearest epsilon they are the same, they compare equal; otherwise they compare as specified by
+Returns a comparator that compares inexact real numbers including NaNs as follows: if after rounding to the nearest epsilon they are the same, they compare equal; otherwise they compare as specified by

 The argument nan-handling specifies how to compare NaN arguments to non-NaN arguments.
-If it is a procedure, it is applied to both arguments if either argument is a NaN.
+If it is a procedure, the procedure is invoked on the other argument if either argument is a NaN.
 If it is the symbol

 min, NaN values precede all other values; if it is the symbol